DarkKnight104/DialogSkipper/README.md

   - **Space** (to advance dialogue text)
   - **F** (to select dialogue options)
 - Stores settings in a `genshin.json` configuration file
+- If you change screen resolution or game lenguage delete the json file

 ---